Saksham091/Librarium-Client/README.md

+# Librarium
+This is a React project created with  `npx create-react-app client`.

-🚀 Live Demo
+## 🚀 Live Demo
-Check out the deployed version of the app: 🔗 [Librarium]([url](https://librarium081.vercel.app/))
+Check out the deployed version of the app: 🔗 **[Librarium](https://librarium081.vercel.app/)**

-📌 Features
+## 📌 Features

-🏠 Homepage
+### 🏠 Homepage
-- Displays a vast collection of books.
+* Displays a vast collection of books.
-- Includes a search bar and filtering options to find books by title.
+* Includes a search bar and filtering options to find books by title.
-- Styled using CSS for a modern and responsive UI.
+* Styled using CSS for a modern and responsive UI.

-📖 Book Detail Page
+### 📖 Book Detail Page
-- Clicking on a book navigates to a detailed page.
+* Clicking on a book navigates to a detailed page.
-- Displays book cover, summary and author.
+* Displays book cover, summary and author.
-- Users can preview book summaries and make informed purchase decisions.
+* Users can preview book summaries and make informed purchase decisions.
-- Users can add books to their wishlist or cart.
+* Users can add books to their wishlist or cart.

-🛍️ Secure Checkout
+### 🛍️ Secure Checkout
-- Ensures a smooth and secure transaction process.
+* Ensures a smooth and secure transaction process.
-- Offers multiple payment options for convenience.
+* Offers multiple payment options for convenience.

-📚 User Accounts & Wishlist
+### 📚 User Accounts & Wishlist
-- Create an account to track orders and receive personalized book recommendations.
+* Create an account to track orders and receive personalized book recommendations.
-- Wishlist functionality allows users to save favorite books for future purchases.
+* Wishlist functionality allows users to save favorite books for future purchases.

-📱 Responsive Design
+### 📱 Responsive Design
-- Optimized for various devices, including smartphones, tablets, and desktops.
+* Optimized for various devices, including smartphones, tablets, and desktops.

-⚡ Performance Optimizations
+### ⚡ Performance Optimizations
-- Efficient API calls to fetch book data seamlessly.
+* Efficient API calls to fetch book data seamlessly.

-🛠️ Installation & Setup
+## 🛠️ Installation & Setup

-Note: The project won't work without an .env file, which isn't available in the code.
+### Note: The project won't work without an .env file, which isn't available in the code.
-1. Clone the Repository
+**1. Clone the Repository**
    ```bash
    git clone https://github.com/Saksham091/Librarium-Client
    cd client
    ```
-2. Install Dependencies
+**2. Install Dependencies**
    ```bash
    npm install
    ```
-3. Run the Development Server
+**3. Run the Development Server**
    ```bash
    npm start
    ```
-   Open http://localhost:3000 in your browser to see the app.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the app.

-🎯 Technologies Used
+## 🎯 Technologies Used
 - React (Frontend framework)
 - React Router (Navigation)
 - CSS (For styling)